Hanabi-Live/hanabi-live/docs/VARIANTS.md

 # Variants

 Hanabi Live is programmed by Hanabi enthusiasts who have played thousands of games.
-In order to keep the game fresh, the server allows you to create games using several custom variants.
-Beyond this, players also have the ability to further custom a game by using a number of [custom game options](https://github.com/Zamiell/hanabi-live/blob/master/docs/FEATURES.md#custom-game-options).
+In order to keep the game fresh, the server allows you to create games using the variants mentioned in the [rules that come with the game](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/Rules.md) as well as many other non-official custom variants.
+Players also have the ability to further custom a game by using a number of [custom game options](https://github.com/Zamiell/hanabi-live/blob/master/docs/FEATURES.md#custom-game-options).

 <br />